 If you can only have one power meter and it can only be on your MTB race bike, there’s no reason why you can’t use that bike for a few key workouts.
 For example, if you have trouble staying steady on endurance road rides, do some endurance road rides on your MTB race bike.
 This is really the only way you’ll finally get better at steady riding.

 Given what’s available now, I’d still recommend the Stages Power Meter .
 They come in consistently at a low cost and have good warranty support.
-A new promising unit is the Easton/RaceFace Cinch power meters.
+A new promising unit is the Easton/RaceFace Cinch power meters (this is made by the company making the Team Zwatt power meter).
 I can’t seem to find any for sale on the internet, but your LBS should have them soon.
 From when I saw them at Sea Otter, the battery appears to last a LONG time (you can check the level on the app), and it is rechargeable.
 That’s much cooler than a coin cell, and certainly the way of the future.